-We comply with all relevant privacy laws, including the requirements applicable to us under the Privacy Act 1988 (Cth) and relevant State laws.
+We comply with all relevant privacy laws where we operate, including the requirements applicable to us under the Privacy Act 1988 (Cth) and relevant State laws.

 If the changes are significant, we will aim to provide a more prominent notice of the change and, where possible, send our customers a notification of the changes.